AustinV28/AustinV28.github.io/essays/Fighting-through-the-struggles.md

 ## The Turning Point

-As I spent more time with ESLint and IntelliJ, something remarkable happened – a turning point.
-The once frustrating and complicated challenges started to unravel, and the once confusing red squiggly lines transformed into helpful guides, nudging me towards coding excellence.
+As I spent more time with ESLint and IntelliJ, I had a turning point.
+The once frustrating and complicated challenges started to unravel, and the once confusing tools transformed into helpful guides, pushing me towards coding with excellence.
 It was as if a symphony of ease began playing in the background, turning the coding experience from a struggle to a dance.

 ## The Ease and Creativity Unleashed

-With newfound understanding and patience, the coding process became more than just fixing errors.
-It became an avenue for creativity.
-ESLint and IntelliJ, once perceived as obstacles, now became tools that enhanced my coding journey.
+With understanding and patience, the coding process became more than just fixing errors.
+It became like an avenue for creativity.
+ESLint and IntelliJ, once seen as obstacles, now became tools that enhanced my coding journey.
 The green checkmark, became a satisfying confirmation of progress.

 ## The Conclusion to my journey